 Our clients experience a similar type of exhaustion when they get their marching orders from you.
-Too many changes, too many choices, too many options without exact directions on what to eat when, how much and which brand to buy.
+Too many changes, too many choices, too many options without exact directions on what to eat, when to eat it, how much, and which brand to buy.
 It causes our clients to revert and run the other way.

-This is what Chip and Dan Heath have coined in the their book, Switch, “Decision Paralysis”.
+This is what Chip and Dan Heath have coined in their book, Switch, “Decision Paralysis”.

 The authors describe a scenario where a doctor was asked to consider the medical records of a 67-year-old patient who had chronic hip pain from arthritis.
 The patient was about to face hip replacement surgery when there was a break in the case.
 A final check with the patient’s pharmacy uncovered that there was ONE medication that hadn’t been tried.